cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/polarization.md

   - Intensity
   - Polarizing filters
   - Linear polarization of light
+objectives:
+  - Describe the difference between unpolarized and polarized light
+  - Calculate the intensity of light coming off of a polarizing filter
 ---

-## 🎯 Objectives

-* Describe the difference between unpolarized and polarized light
-* Calculate the intensity of light coming off of a polarizing filter

 ## 📋 Sequence